tsmit291/tested-CRUD-routes-knex-excercise/README.md

 ## SUBMIT A PULL REQUEST WITH YOUR HEROKU LINK

-After passing all tests, deploy the app to Heroku and use migrations to create your prodction schema.
+After passing all tests, deploy the app to Heroku and use migrations to create your production schema.

 Add the url to your deployed site to this readme and submit a pull request.